tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 Beautiful.
 As a bonus for reading all of this you get to see the clunky UI of my emulator so far too.
 Time to get back to working on that!

-I hope to release my version of CHIPOS, but I need permission from Michael J. Bauer first.
-I also need to clean it up something good, and to find a better 6800 emulator than I've been using (suggestions welcome).
+I hope to release my version of CHIPOS, if I get permission.
+I also need to clean it up something good, and to find a better 6800 assembler than I've been using (suggestions welcome).
 Maybe I'll name it CHIPOS with Logic Operations, or CHIPOSLO for short, after my home town!